Why fast campaigns make us furious

 We are exposed to “sequels” in almost all aspects of our lives.
 Once you’ve tried something for the first time, you have basically branded every following attempt at the activity as a sequel.
 Also, if you think about it, there isn’t much that hasn’t already been done in the history of mankind.
 Songs sound similar (there is even a website that helps you track down songs that sound similar), movies and paintings look similar and advertisements look and feel similar, as well as the products being advertised.
 To put it simply, sequels are easier.
 It is hard to create something new.

 In a time when millennials slowly take control of the world, brand loyalty is hard to find.
 Options are endless in a way that we are unable to decide what brand of sneakers to wear, what movie to watch and what chips to snack on.
 We even came up with a name for it, and it sounds funny.
 It is in these times that brands look to build the same level of loyalty as movie franchises have managed to build.
 That is why brands copy the franchises’ storytelling formula and produce campaigns that build on the previous campaigns, acting as their sequels.
 This is not a bad idea at all.
 There is something about sequels that makes us come back for more.
-Familiar characters and surroundings, storytelling style, humour, drama, whatever it is, we want more.
+Familiar characters and surroundings, storytelling style, humor, drama, whatever it is, we want more.
 After all, that is the main reason we are living in the new golden age of television.

 If they seek out to copy the movie franchise model in order to achieve better results, brands need to take into account 3 important factors: